italoosorio/SilkBuilder-Doc/development/03_easy_application.md

 Using the SilkBuilder IDE select the *System* and click on the *Project*.
 Click on the top

 1. Create application shell
+2. The data provider
-2. List table records
+3. List table records
-3. Add a form
+4. Add a form
-4. Interact with the data
+5. Interact with the data

 ## Application Shell